-Our professional business plan writers can tell you that the Operations Plan is a critical component of any business plan as it presents the Company's action plan for executing its vision.
-The Operations Plan must detail
+The Operations Plan is one of the critical business plan components to include in your plan as it presents the Company’s action plan for executing its vision.
+Your business operations plan must detail:

 1. The processes that are performed to serve customers every day (short-term processes) and